Cathedral of Saint Mary of the Assumption (San Francisco): Design

 collaborating with internationally known architects Pier Luigi Nervi and Pietro Belluschi, then the Dean of the School of Architecture at MIT.
-Precast concrete work, which is the entire top portion of the building, was constructed by Terracon and the DiRegolo Family of Hayward, CA.
+Precast concrete work, which is the entire top portion of the building, was constructed by Terracon and the DiRegolo Family of Hayward, California.

 Measuring 255 ft square, the cathedral soars to 190 ft high and is crowned with a 55 ft golden cross.

 Its saddle roof is composed of eight segments of hyperbolic paraboloids, in such a fashion that the bottom horizontal cross section of the roof is a square and the top cross section is a cross.

 The design process was controversial.
 A preliminary design reminded one critic of "the effort of a camel and donkey to mate."
 After adding Belluschi and Nervi to the team, the situation improved, though the architects were then accused of plagiarizing the design of the St. Mary's Cathedral in Tokyo that was completed several years earlier.
 The modern design was not loved by San Francisco's Catholics who had previously worshipped in traditional churches.
 The church is commonly known as Our Lady of Maytag, because the roof (designed to look like a conquistador's helmet) resembles a washing machine agitator.

 The building was selected in 2007 by the local chapter of the American Institute of Architects for a list of San Francisco's top 25 buildings.
 In 2017, Architecture Digest named it one of the 10 most beautiful churches in the United States.